Davidatlarge/Rrra/README.md

   - get rid of unnecessary ()
   - remove objects not needed downstream
   - unify the use of . and \_ in function and argument names
+  - remove comments that are notes for the process (e.g. comparisons with excel)

 # probably dumb questions

 - how come sampling time only comes in at results_ra()?
-- why use half life of 224Ra when correcting for 228Th decay ingrowth?
+- why use half life of 224Ra when correcting for 228Th decay ingrowth? e.g. in onFiber_228Th()
+- in excel sheet blanks cols P and L seem to link to the wrong cols, no downstream effect though.